lilyhgxiao/PetLabs/README.md

 # Accessing Help When Lost
 - To access guidance or manual for this game, click on "help" option from the side menu located at left-hand side of the screen.
 You will be redirected to help view.
 - The help view will provide you very condensed, yet concise version of this manual.

+# Settings
+- Here you may view your username and a censored version of your password.
+- You can change your password on this view.
+Enter the old password and new password, and confirm it in order to change.
+An alert will show if you have successfully changed your password.